-How to simply track Google Ad campaigns in Freshsales CRM
+How to track Google Ad campaigns in Freshsales CRM

-When you pass Google Ads data into Freshsales CRM, you can view the campaign where your leads, opportunities, and customers have come from.
-You can also build reports in Freshsales CRM to display your campaigns with positive ROIs and the ones that don’t.
+When you pass Google Ads data into Freshsales CRM, you can see exactly which campaign each of your leads and customers have come from.
+You can also build reports in Freshsales CRM to track how each of your campaigns are performing.

-In this article, we’ll show you how to use Attributer to pass Google Ads data into Freshsales CRM with every lead.
-Ultimately, you can also use it to monitor the performance of your Google Ads campaigns.
+In this article, we’ll show you how to use Attributer to pass Google Ads data into Freshsales CRM with every lead and how to use that data to understand which of your Google Ads campaigns are performing best.

 What is Attributer?

-The simplest way to describe Attributer is a piece of code you place on your website.
-However, its work behind the scenes is monumental.
+The simplest way to describe Attributer is it's a piece of code you place on your website.

 And when that visitor submits a form on your site, Attributer passes the channel information into Freshsales CRM alongside the lead’s information that they entered in your form (e.g., name, email, company, etc.)